 Like coffee grounds

 Hematemesis is a serious medical emergency and requires immediate professional medical attention.
 Your doctor will need to find the cause of your bleeding and stop it, and then treat any underlying conditions.
-The treatment/medications varies with the severity of the condition.
+The treatment/medications vary with the severity of the condition.
 For proper advice, make an appointment with us.

-Subscribe us for more such blogs!
+Subscribe to us for more such blogs!